vstoykovbg/nginx.conf-examples/favicon.ico.md

 # nginx.com favicon.ico fix
 # Preventing PHP or other backend to be invoked when receiving requests for /favicon.ico

+This may be serous problem when using WordPress because 404 errors usually are not cached - the entire WordPress mammoth will be invoked just to tell "there is no such file".
+This job is better to be delegated to a web server.

 Method 1:

 ```